couchbase/query/docs/n1ql-preview-model.md

 querying.
 Every document is contained in a single bucket, and every data-accessing query references one or more buckets.

+Buckets should be used to organize data into logical collections.
+In our shopping cart example, we created three separate buckets, for customers, products, and shopping carts, respectively.
+These three types of objects are logically distinct, and there are no scenarios or queries that would treat them as one.

 #### Fragments

 Fragments are nested values within documents.
 Trivially, a document